9.2 Key concepts: genetics, HIV structure and life cycle

 DNA is like a recipe book for how to make a new organism (tomato/human/virus etc).
-For humans, DNA is in cells that have a nucleus – skin cells, bone cells, brain cells, liver cells, blood cells and many others.
+For humans, DNA is in all of our cells that have a nucleus: in skin cells, bone cells, brain cells, liver cells, blood cells and many others.

 DNA is made up of a chain of chemicals called nucleotides (or bases).
 There are only four bases and the order of the bases determine what they do.
 The chain of bases are held together by a backbone of two strands of sugar and phosphate molecules.
 This makes the familiar double helix structure in Figure 1.

 Figure 1: Simplified illustrations of DNA

 b) The molecular structure of the bases and the sugar and phosphate groups that form the backbone.

 Human DNA is a chain of 3,000,000,000 bases (3 billion).
 The four bases are abbreviated to letters: A (adenine), T (thymine), C (cytosine) and G (guanine).